New Faculty Orientation

 The educator competencies self-assessment is reviewed with the IEE Director so the orientation can be individualized and address areas of greatest concern to the new faculty member.
 Once the survey is complete, educators are given access to the DUSON Teaching Success Sakai site for modules, readings, and quizzes specific to the areas needing further study.

 Each new faculty member is provided with seasoned faculty who volunteer to invest time – in a deliberate way – to help new faculty transition to their new role and environment.
 Those seasoned faculty are referred to as guides, and a complete outline of the responsibilities of each is provided.
 Generally, the responsibilities are as follows:

 - Culture Guide.
 This individual is expected to help new faculty understand the culture of DUSON and the University and how things work.

 - Pedagogical Guide.
-This individual is expected to help new faculty with their teaching responsibilities.
+The IEE Director fills this role and is expected to help new faculty with their teaching responsibilities.

 - Research Mentor.
 This individual is expected to guide tenure track and research track faculty with their program of research.

 - Scholarship Guide.
 This individual is expected to help practice track faculty with their scholarly endeavors.